benjiehan/gwg-android-basics/Just Java App/README.md

 ## Just Java App

 This app displays an order form for coffee.
-Used in the Udacity Android for Beginners course.

 ### Pre-requisites